gnolang/.github/profile/README.md

 1. Transparent and Auditable Smart Contracts: Gno.land Smart Contracts are fully transparent and auditable by users because the actual source code is uploaded to the blockchain.
 In contrast, Ethereum uses Solidity, which requires precompilation into bytecode, leading to less transparency as bytecode is stored on the blockchain, not the human-readable source code.

-2. General-Purpose Language: Gno.land's Gnolang is a general-purpose language, similar to Go, extending its usability beyond the context of blockchain.
+2. General-Purpose Language: Gno.land's Gno is a general-purpose language, similar to Go, extending its usability beyond the context of blockchain, and allowing Gno to tap into the already existing ecosystem of Go packages.
 In contrast, Solidity is designed specifically for Smart Contracts on the Ethereum platform.

 ## Get started on Gno